-Here you will find an Apply link along with subject videos, the prospectus and an informed choice book.
-The deadline for applications is 14th January 2022.
+Here you will find an Apply link, along with subject videos and the prospectus.

 How To Choose Courses/Qualifications That Are Suited To You?

 Here is how you can narrow down what course/qualification you could study at Post 16: